shreydd/Hadoop-montyHall/README.md

 # Hadoop-montyHall

-This mapper will do 3 trails of 10 instances
+This mapper will do 3 trails as per given in the inputfile

 ```bash
 hdfs dfs -put reducer.py /user